diocomweb/website/docs/programs/bandwidth_growth_program.md

 1. Join the [Diode Referral Program](https://diode.foundation/docs/programs/ambassador_registration_program.html) and get your own referral code
 2. [Put a Relay Node online!](https://forum.diode.io/t/lite-node-installation/33)
-3. Open the [Diode Referrals Zone](https://diode.io/joinzone/#p0xUHtufRS_tMNd9XRvnxbMmXPtOyRbPrQLnLN4j3VNsDhwSrpRYpwbnhMZ2) in your Diode App and click the "Registrar" DM
+3. Open the [Diode Community Zone](https://diode.io/joinzone/#1MQKGI_TUYpNksoAAK6TSynBPpviy5MPgDRyTiO7YuGh5_H5sHDN9VIB1diC) in your Diode App and click the "Registrar" DM
 5. Use the command "register [node address]" where [node address] is the public key of your Relay Node (make sure you don't attempt to register a node / address that you do not own - this can result in your code being banned from the system)
 6. You can type "list nodes" to get a list of nodes that belong to you
 7. Start relaying traffic!